My Weird Hang-up with Masks

 Cultural intelligence is the art of being fluent in this language of coded facial expressions.
 For example, as an American, English is my native language, plus I'm literate at reading the faces of other Americans.
 Part of the stress of culture shock is the disorienting realization you can't communicate, not only in the spoken language but also in the non-verbal one of facial expressions.

 When I lived in Ukraine, for example, a local told me that Americans smile too much.
 Grinning like a damned fool, I asked why.
 She said that we Americans try too hard to convey friendliness and openness with our incessant smiling - it's in our nature.
 Ukrainians interpret those constant smiles as either phony ("no one is that happy all the time, how inauthentic!"), or naive.
+In other words, what we Americans are trying to convey with our incessant smiling backfires, causing suspicion instead.

 Therefore, the face (and not just our mouths) speaks a sophisticated language that enriches our social experience in ways we take for granted, at least until it is gone.
 When those cues are absent or hidden behind a mask, an essential tool for decoding our social environment vanishes.
 We go into social situations with some of our most finely-tuned social sensors out of commission.
 Distrust and wariness grow when we cannot accurately read others.
 Think of it as flying by sight only and without the standard suite of instruments we rely on to make flying safe and comfortable.